corpex/rubdian/README.md

 To get the latest stable version of rubdian update it with the gem command

         $ gem update rubdian

+Please ensure to backup your configuration before you upgrade.
+It is best to backup the whole rubdian homedirectory, except logs.
+After you did the update for rubdian, rerun

+        $ rubdian setup

 ## Usage